ShyCyberTrainee/ShyCyberTrainee/README.md

-# 👋 Hey there, I'm Timi!
+# 👋 Hey there, I'm Vimi!

 🎯 **Aspiring Cybersecurity Professional** | 📍 India
 💻 Currently training in Cyber Security with a focus on ethical hacking, vulnerability analysis, and Linux-based systems.